 How Long to Spend in Marrakech

 Marrakech itself is relatively small but still has a lot to offer.
-Ideally, you would need to plan for three days in Marrakech to take in all of the sights (and smells) without rushing.
+Ideally, you would need to plan for three to four days in Marrakech to take in all of the sights (and smells) without rushing.
+Marrakech is also an excellent base for accessing some of Morocco’s best sites and activities such as the Atlas Mountains and the desert.

 Day Trips from Marrakech